johsieders/essays/content/23-is-science-a-threat.md

 that modern physics is so weird that it doesn't raise any new contradictions with the Bible.
 So this is where the story ends for both theist and atheist.

 ### 5 Evolution
 In his book, *On the Origin of Species*, Darwin conveys two messages: (1) the evolution of animals from single-celled organisms to Homo sapiens and (2) the mechanisms of mutation and selection.
 When he says that animals evolved over millions of years, he contradicts the Bible in at least two ways: first, he claims, animals were not created in one day, and second, they were not perfect.
 If they had been perfect at the time of creation, as many theists purport, there would have been no need for evolution.
 But Darwin says nothing about the Creator.
-He is not claiming, as some pretend, that everything happened by itself or by chance.
+He is NOT claiming, as some pretend, that everything happened by itself or by chance.
 Rather, he says what happened, what the mechanisms are, and that's it.
 Darwin's tree of species is simply a map showing how species appeared, evolved and often disappeared.
 White spots on the map may or may not be filled in in the future, depending